Adventurer13/KSP-AdventurersAdditionsEdits/README.md

 ### [Umbra Space Industries (USI) Core (includes Kontainers and ReactorPack)](https://github.com/UmbraSpaceIndustries/USI_Core)
 - Adds and modifies `bulkheadProfiles` of some of its parts to a better size.
 Optional alternatives for spherical tanks.
+- Adds surface attach capability to a couple parts in *Kontainers*.
+- Adds most Kontainers to default categories, so it is easier to remember they exist.

 ### [USI Exploration Pack (includes ExpPack, SrvPack, and SubPack)](https://github.com/UmbraSpaceIndustries/ExplorationPack)
 - Fixes the *Safety Light* model directory, so it appears in the VAB/SPH.
 - Modifies `bulkheadProfiles` of some parts in *ExpPack/PackRat* and *SubPack* to better sizes.
 - Adds surface attach capability to more parts in *ExpPack/PackRat*.
 - Switches the category for the *Storage Box* in *SrvPack* to "**Cargo**" from "Utility".
 - Switches the category for *ExpPack/PackRat* parts to various appropriate categories than only "Utility".
-If using [Community Category Kit](https://github.com/UmbraSpaceIndustries/CommunityCategoryKit), remove them from default categories altogether and uses "**Rovers**" category instead similar to other USI-mods added rover (Akita and Karibou) parts.
+If using [Community Category Kit](https://github.com/UmbraSpaceIndustries/CommunityCategoryKit), remove most from default categories altogether and uses "**Rovers**" category instead similar to other USI-mods added rover (Akita and Karibou) parts.
+A few will be found in both.
 - Adds a VAB Organizer **Bouyancy** subcategory and renames **Parachutes** to **Airbags & Parachutes**.
 A few parts within *SrvPack* and *SubPack* are assigned where appropriate to these subcategories.

 ### [USI Freight Transport Technologies (FTT)](https://github.com/UmbraSpaceIndustries/FTT)